 Many Canadian banks also offer free credit score checks to their banking customers, often provided through their online app.

-Which criteria matter the most for your credit score?
+Which criteria matter the most for your credit scores?

 The credit bureaus may calculate their scores slightly differently, using different proprietary algorithms, but the criteria they consider is largely the same.

 Though Equifax and TransUnion weigh these criteria differently, they’re similar.
-This is what they look at and how important each factor is within your overall credit score:
+This is what they look at and how important each factor is within your overall credit score and what is displayed on your credit report:

 Your payment history makes up about one-third of the weighting in your credit score.
 This considers how well or badly you pay back your credit debts on accounts such as mortgages, credit cards, auto loans, lines of credit, student loans, and others.
 Credit scoring models consider how often you make payments on time versus late, how late your payments were, and how recently and how often you miss payments.